rspamd/rspamd/doc/faq.md

 ```

 ### How to figure out why rspamd process crashed
 Like other programs written in `C` language, the best way to debug these problems is to obtain `core` dump.
-Unfortunately, there is no universal solution suitable for all platforms, however, for FreeBSD and Linux you could do the following.
+Unfortunately, there is no universal solution suitable for all platforms, however, for FreeBSD and Linux you could do the following:

-First of all, you'd need to create a special directory for core files that will be allowed for writing for all users in the system:
+First of all, you need to create a special directory for core files that will be writeable by all users on the system:

 ```
 mkdir /coreland